Heat pipe: Structure, design, and construction

 The heat pipe must contain saturated liquid and its vapor (gas phase).
 The saturated liquid vaporizes and travels to the condenser, where it is cooled and condensed.

 The liquid returns to the evaporator via the wick, which exerts capillary action on the liquid.
 Wick structures include sintered metal powder, screen, and grooved wicks, which have a series of grooves parallel to the pipe axis.
 When the condenser is located above the evaporator in a gravitational field, gravity can return the liquid.
 In this case, the pipe is a thermosiphon.
 Rotating heat pipes use centrifugal forces to return liquid from the condenser to the evaporator.

 Heat pipes contain no moving parts and typically require no maintenance, though non-condensable gases that diffuse through the pipe's walls, that result from breakdown of the working fluid, or that exist as original impurities in the material, may eventually reduce the pipe's effectiveness.

 The heat pipe's advantage over many other heat-dissipation mechanisms is its efficiency in transferring heat.
 A pipe one inch in diameter and two feet long can transfer 3.7 kW at 1800 F with only 18 F-change drop from end to end.
-Some heat pipes have demonstrated a heat flux of more than 23 kW/cm^{2}, about four times the that of the Sun's surface.
+Some heat pipes have demonstrated a heat flux of more than 23 kW/cm^{2}, about four times that of the Sun's surface.

 Some envelope/working-fluid pairs that appear to be compatible are not.
 For example, water in an aluminum envelope develops significant amounts of non-condensable gas within hours or days.
 This issue is primarily due to the oxidation and corrosion of aluminum in the presence of water, which releases non-condensable hydrogen gas.

 In an endurance test, pipes are operated for long intervals and monitored for problems such as non-condensable gas generation, material transport, and corrosion.

 The most commonly used envelope/wick/fluid combinations include: